fb pixel

 The National Student Loan Service Centre offers the Government Student Loans and Grants Orientation Webinar.

-This 17-minute presentation provides a thorough overview of the application process and includes information on how to apply, what loans and grants are, the stages of a student loan, repayment information and how to use your National Student Loan account.
+We recommend this 17-minute presentation for all first-time borrowers.
+It provides a thorough overview of the application process and includes information on how to apply, what loans and grants are, the stages of a student loan, repayment information and how to use your National Student Loan account.

 We recommend that all first-time borrowers watch this video.